bttf/snes_dev/README.md

 snes_dev
 ========

-collection of documents for snes development
+A collection of documents concerning SNES development.

+##Usage:
+1. Clone to location of choice.
+2. Open up index.html in your favorite browser.